What women need to know about UTIs

 How to treat: do I need antibiotics for UTI?

 If you think you might be experiencing symptoms of a UTI, talk to an InstantScripts Doctor.
-As experts in women’s health, we will provide discrete care and appropriately prescribe antibiotics to help you get rid of your UTI.
+Equipped in women’s health, we will provide discrete care and appropriate treatment to help you get rid of your UTI.

 Why do I keep getting UTIs?